How to Upgrade Broadcom LSI SAS 9305-16i Storage Controller Firmware

 To upgrade the controller firmware, you must boot the HYPER Core appliance from a virtual CD-ROM using IPMI.

-WARNING: the firmware upgrade operation requires powering down the VM in the datastore.
+The firmware upgrade operation requires powering down the VM in the datastore.

-IMPORTANT: before performing the upgrade, ensure all data on the affected appliance's storage pool has been replicated to a secondary appliance.
+Before performing the upgrade, ensure all data on the affected appliance's storage pool has been replicated to a secondary appliance.

 Ensure the following prerequisites are met before starting: